tsgates/arch-wiki-markdown/wiki/PKGBUILD.md

 -   pre_upgrade - The script is run right before files are extracted.
     Two arguments are passed in the following order: new package version, old package version.
--   post_upgrade - The script is run after files are extracted.
+-   post_upgrade - The script is run right after files are extracted.
     Two arguments are passed in the following order: new package version, old package version.
 -   pre_remove - The script is run right before files are removed.
 One argument is passed: old package version.
 -   post_remove - The script is run right after files are removed.
 One